 Both Gigabit Ethernet (wired) and WiFi (wireless) internet are available in your room.
 To take full advantage of high-speed internet, you are encouraged to use the Ethernet connection.
-To keep the network speedy for everyone, we ask all residents to follow the ResNet User Agreement.

 Next Generation Network Upgrade